tsuru/tsuru/docs/understanding/architecture.rst

 API
 ---

-The API component (also called `tsr`) is a RESTful API server written with ``Go``.
+The API component (also referred as the tsuru daemon, or `tsurud`) is a RESTful API server written with ``Go``.
 The API is responsible for the deploy workflow and the lifecycle of applications.

 Command-line clients interact with this component.